The Wasabies: Comeback with Time Machine

 On June 19, 2020, the group announced their comeback with second extended play (EP) Time Machine.
 The extended play (EP) would have six tracks, "This Is Love" as its lead single.
 The music video for "This Is Love" was released on June 26, 2020.
 Their second single from the album “Xac” was released on September 24, 2020.
 The project was then cancelled due to members leaving the group.

-Butterflies Project
+Butterfly Project

-The group announced their new project Butterflies with new members WINDY and JASMINE, on August 13, 2021, through their official Youtube channel.
+The group announced their new project Butterfly with new members WINDY and JASMINE, on August 13, 2021, through their official YouTube channel.
 The first release of their project "Girlfriend" was released on August 16, 2021.
 The following single "Somehow" was released on January 21, 2023.
 The release was featured as a soundtrack for "Yaaraltai Tuslamjiin Tasgiinhan", a Mongolian television series produced by Nomadia Pictures and Ufilm Production.

 Japanese debut

-It was announced that the group would be making their debut in Japan, on February 26, 2022, through their official Youtube channel.
+It was announced that the group would be making their debut in Japan, on February 26, 2022, through their official YouTube channel.
 In August, 2022, the group reportedly went to Japan to prepare for their debut.
-Their Japanese debut single "JELLY BEANS", in collaboration with Japanese shoe brand with the same name, was released on September 26, 2022, on their official Japanese Youtube channel.
+Their Japanese debut single "JELLY BEANS", in collaboration with Japanese shoe brand with the same name, was released on September 26, 2022, on their official Japanese YouTube channel.